 What information are we collecting?

-Employer(s) details (if applicable).
+- Employer(s) details (if applicable)

-Why are collecting your information?
+Why are we collecting your information?

-In order to provide you with the service you have requested, GSA requires certain personal information be shared with us.
-Such personal information may be provided to us via channels such as email, our website enquiry form, over the telephone, in person or when completing an application form.
+In order to provide you with the service you have requested, GSA requires certain personal data be shared with us.
+Such personal data may be provided to us via channels such as email, our website enquiry form, over the telephone, in person or when completing an application form.
 Without this information, it would not be possible for us to provide you with the service you have requested.

 What do we do with your information?

-To engage and make contact with you in the method you have requested.
+- To engage and make contact with you in the method you have requested

-The personal information we collect from you will be securely stored by us in accordance with our internal data protection policies and procedures which have been assessed to ensure they meet the requirements set out under the Data Protection Legislation.
+The personal data we collect from you will be securely stored by us in accordance with our internal data protection policies and procedures which have been assessed to ensure they meet the requirements set out under the Data Protection Legislation.

-Do we share your personal information?
+Do we share your personal data?

 Members of the GSA group of companies

-It may be necessary for GSA to share your personal information with our service providers in order to provide you with the services you have requested.
-GSA will only share such personal information with such service providers to the extent required to enable us to provide the services you have requested.
+It may be necessary for GSA to share your personal data with our service providers in order to provide you with the services you have requested.
+GSA will only share such personal data with such service providers to the extent required to enable us to provide the services you have requested.
 GSA has assessed its service providers to ensure they have appropriate data protection safeguards and frameworks in place to allow them to comply with the requirements of the Data Protection Legislation.

-Within the terms and conditions of our contracts with our service providers, it is clearly stated that such service providers are not permitted to share your personal information with any other parties and are only to use the information in the course of their work on behalf of GSA.
+Within the terms and conditions of our contracts with our service providers, it is clearly stated that such service providers are not permitted to share your personal data with any other parties and are only to use the information in the course of their work on behalf of GSA.

 Regulators and other legal obligations

-We may, from time to time, also be required to share your information with regulators, crime prevention agencies and other organisations who are permitted access to such personal information as a matter of law.
+We may, from time to time, also be required to share your information with regulators, crime prevention agencies and other organisations who are permitted access to such personal data as a matter of law.

 Do we transfer your personal information abroad?

-GSA may transfer the information you provide to other GSA group companies outside of the EEA as previously stated.
-GSA operates a global Data Protection Policy which all GSA group companies must comply with.
+GSA may transfer the information you provide to other GSA companies outside of the EEA as previously stated.
+GSA operates a global Data Protection Policy which all GSA companies must comply with.
 This ensures the safe handling of your personal information outside of the EEA in compliance with the Data Protection Legislation.

 What security measures concerning your personal information do we have in place?